Any number of conditions can make you sick to your stomach after eating. These might include causes from food poisoning to illness to pregnancy.

 Irritable bowel syndrome (IBS)

-Some people are especially sensitive to movement.
-If you’re among them, the motion of a moving vehicle will make you feel sick.
-Eating before or after your ride can make the nausea even worse.
+Some people are especially sensitive to motion sickness.
+If you’re among them, the motion of a moving vehicle can make you feel sick.
+Eating before or after your ride can make your nausea even worse.

 - chest pain